renuo/applications-setup-guide/asset_delivery.md

 # Asset Delivery

-## Option A - Use Cloudfront CDN and Cloudflare CDN -> the way to go!
+## Option A - Use Cloudfront CDN and Cloudflare CDN

 The ASSET_HOST on heroku is already configured to < appname>-< branch>-assets.renuoapp.ch